pjungwir/pgcon-2023-talk-exec-phase/slides.md

       - They have the attribute number and some other info.
     - In other contexts they might be columns to SELECT, etc.
     - Our `forPortionOfExpr` has a list of TLEs for the implicitly-set columns, separate from the ones the user sets explicitly. (highlight)
-  - In you have an updatable view, we need to convert our TLE from the view's attno to the underlying table's.
+  - In you have an updatable view, we need to convert our TLE from the view's attno to the underlying table's (highlight).
 - So I'm not saying much about rewriting, but TLEs are something you'll see elsewhere too, and this is a good excuse to mention them.